randy-miller/PortlandCycling/README.md

 * save events with long press
 * saved events are highlighted and persisted

+**Known Issues**
+* Filter should only apply to Events, should persist between screens

 **Future Features**
 * map integration
   * sort by distance